-- 1. In applying Ch 5, 2.2.1.2 of the FSS Code, these requirements may be checked by suitable calculations. - 2.
-In applying 501.
+- 1. In applying 501.
 1 (3) and 2 of the Rules, a fixed water-based fire fighting system complying with the provisions of the Fire Safety System Code is to be of a type approved and requirements of design and installation complying with MSC.1/Circ.1430 of the recommendation adapted by the IMO.
 The fire and component tests previously conducted in accordance with MSC.1/Circ.1272 are to be remained valid for the approval of new systems.
-[See Rule] - 3.
+[See Rule] - 2.
 In applying 501.
 4 (1) of the Rules, (A), (B), (C) are to be applied above the bulkhead deck and (D) is to be applied below the bulkhead deck.
-[See Rule] - 4.
+[See Rule] - 3.
 In applying 301. and 501. of the Rules, the regulations for a fixed fire extinguishing system, fire detection, foam applicators and portable extinguishers need not apply to weather decks used for the carriage of vehicle with fuel in their tanks.